Algeria • UNESCO World Heritage Site

 Frequently Asked Questions

 October through April offers ideal conditions with moderate daytime temperatures of 20-25°C, particularly November and February.
-Summer months (May-September) experience extreme heat exceeding 40°C, whilst winter nights can drop to freezing at higher elevations requiring proper gear.
+Summer months (May-September) experience extreme heat exceeding 40°C, while winter nights can drop to freezing at higher elevations requiring proper gear.

 Essential items include desert trekking boots, sleeping bag rated for freezing temperatures, comprehensive sun protection, layers for extreme temperature variations, camera dust protection, personal medications, and adequate water supplies.
 Physical fitness required for multi-day trekking.